San Diego Padres

+History

-The Padres adopted their name from the Pacific Coast League team that arrived in San Diego in 1936.
-That minor league franchise won the PCL title in 1937, led by 18-year-old Ted Williams, the future Hall-of-Famer who was a native of San Diego.
-The team's name, Spanish, Italian and Portuguese for "fathers", refers to the Spanish Franciscan friars who founded San Diego in 1769.
+The Padres adopted their name from the San Diego Padres of the Pacific Coast League, a team that arrived in San Diego in 1936.
+This minor league franchise won the PCL title in 1937, led by 18-year-old Ted Williams, the future Hall of Famer who was a native of San Diego.

-Major League Baseball

 In 1969, the Padres joined the ranks of Major League Baseball as one of four new expansion teams, along with the Montreal Expos (now the Washington Nationals), the Kansas City Royals, and the Seattle Pilots (now the Milwaukee Brewers).

-One of its earliest owners was C. Arnholt Smith, a prominent San Diego businessman and former owner of the PCL Padres whose interests included banking, tuna fishing, hotels, real estate and an airline.
-Despite initial excitement, the guidance of longtime baseball executives, Eddie Leishman and Buzzie Bavasi, as well as a new playing field, the team struggled; the Padres finished in last place in each of its first six seasons in the NL West, losing 100 games or more four times.
-One of the few bright spots on the team during the early years was first baseman and slugger Nate Colbert, an expansion draftee from the Houston Astros and still the Padres' career leader in home runs.
+One of its earliest owners was C. Arnholt Smith, a prominent San Diego businessman and former owner of the PCL Padres.
+Despite initial excitement, the guidance of longtime baseball executives, Eddie Leishman and Buzzie Bavasi, as well as a new stadium, the team struggled; the Padres finished in last place in each of its first six seasons in the National League West, losing 100 games or more four times.
+One of the few bright spots on the team during the early years was first baseman and slugger Nate Colbert, an expansion draftee from the Houston Astros and was the long-time home run leader until 2024, when Manny Machado overtook him.

 The team's fortunes gradually improved as they won five National League West titles and reached the World Series twice, in 1984 and in 1998, but lost both times.
-The Padres' main draw during the 1980s and 1990s was hall of famer Tony Gwynn, who won eight league batting titles.
+The Padres' main draw during the 1980s and 1990s was Hall of Famer Tony Gwynn, who won eight league batting titles.
 They moved into their current stadium, Petco Park, in 2004.

 On August 20, 2020, the Padres became the first team in MLB history to hit a grand slam in four consecutive games earning the nickname, "Slam Diego Padres".

 Until 2021, the Padres were the last team in MLB that had yet to throw a no-hitter.
 The record was broken on April 9, 2021, as Joe Musgrove accomplished the feat against the Texas Rangers, finally ending the longest no-hit drought by a team in MLB history.
 On September 5, 1997, Andy Ashby took a no-hitter into the ninth inning, which was previously the closest that the team had come to achieving this feat.

-Spring training

-The team has played its spring training games at the Peoria Sports Complex in Peoria, Arizona since 1994.
-They share the stadium with the Seattle Mariners.
+In 2024, first year Padre Dylan Cease threw a no-hitter against the Washington Nationals on July 25.